David Marshall Grant

-David Marshall Grant (born June 21, 1955) is an American actor, singer and writer.
+David Marshall Grant (born June 21, 1955) is an American actor, singer, writer, and producer.

-Life and career
+Early life and education

 Grant was born in Westport, Connecticut to physician parents.
 Immediately after graduating from Connecticut College with an M.F.A. and receiving a certificate in fine arts from the Yale School of Drama, his first paying job was as Richard Gere's lover in the Broadway play Bent.
 A student at Juilliard during summer breaks from high school, Grant soon joined the Yale Repertory Company during his college days, and in 1978, made an impression in the play Bent.